rooch-network/rooch/crates/rooch-da/README.md

 Rooch Network accomplishes our objectives by treating the transaction sequence as a stream and flexibly dividing it into segments:

 1. Each network has its own stream.
-2. Several batch form an extent for better compression ratio.
+2. Several batch form an chunk for better compression ratio.
-3. Every extent, once compressed, will be partitioned into numerous segments to comply with the block size restrictions of the DA backend.
+3. Every chunk, once compressed, will be partitioned into numerous segments to comply with the block size restrictions of the DA backend.
 Simultaneously, this approach aids in augmenting parallelism.

 ### Get